pwilmart/PXD011691_reanalysis/README.md

 How you count things when you compare things is of critical importance.
 If we were to look at the data from each site separately, the PAW pipeline would require two peptides per protein.
 That would give the protein ID numbers above.
 When data from multiple TMT plexes are processed in the PAW pipeline, you want to take all of the 1% FDR filtered files and do a collective protein inference.
 The more PSMs we use, the more information we can bring to the inference logic.
 This also gives peptide and protein summary files with all of the data in one place (we do not have to merge tables).
 The protein ID criteria for the combined BGS and FLI data is two peptides per protein per plex.
 Proteins do not have to have 2 peptide in **both** plexes.
 This relaxes things slightly.
 The PAW pipeline also removes (zeroes out) some very low intensity reporter ion on a scan basis.
 We end up with a few proteins that meet the ID criteria but have no associated reporter ion data.
 We have a few more proteins that we can ID than we can quantify.

 When we want to talk about proteome depth and overlap between sites, it makes more sense to count quantifiable proteins (we are doing quantitative proteomics, right?).
 Wait a minute.
-Since we have quantities for each protein, should be count proteins or count total intensities?
+Since we have quantities for each protein, should we count proteins or count total intensities?
 Yes.
 The union of all protein identifications from both sites was 6,796.

 Site|Quantifiable Proteins|Average Intensity per Sample
 ---|---|---